Connecting To Your Wireless Network

 The Ethernet port is located on the back of the Peloton touchscreen.
-If you are having a hard time locating it, please feel free to reach out to our Member Support Team for assistance.
+If you are having a hard time locating it, please feel free to reach out to our Member Support Team for assistance by clicking here.

 Plug your Ethernet cable into the touchscreen port and your router (or wall jack) for your Local Area Network (LAN).
 Your Peloton will then connect to your network automatically.

 Use a cable that is at least 15 feet long.
 Make sure your Ethernet cable is long enough to reach from your Peloton device to the internet access point without passing underneath the Peloton or being stretched tautly.